 |Wildlife Services (WS)||Diana Rangel& Charleane Gaddie|

-An SF-1164 is a form used to document employee reimbursements.
+Anis a form used to document employee reimbursements.
 These reimbursements cover money that employees paid out of their pocket for official, work-related expenses.
 Please see the form and instructions for guidance on required information.
 Financial Operations Services Team’s (FOST) standard of service for payment processing is within three business days of receiving completed form.
-To ensure prompt processing, complete and submit the SF-1164 form and documentation accurately.
+To ensure prompt processing, complete and submit the form and documentation accurately.

-The following information is required to process a SF-1164.
+The following information is required to process a OF-1164.

 Wildlife Services (WS) has a separate telecommunications authority under Directive 4.190.
 WS employees may refer to this directive for further guidance.